Greencats0/university/3/Fall/MATH-338/notes/day_10.md

 	- Enough evidence (in critical region) $\rightarrow$ reject the assumption of innocence and declare guilty (reject H\textsubscript{0} and acccept H\textsubscript{a})
 	- Not enough evidence (not in critical region) $\rightarrow$ fail to reject presumptions of innocence.
 He might still be guilty but the evidence is not damming enough to convince us otherwise.
 We fail to reject H\textsubscript{0} or the Null Hypothesis

-In NHST, define \underline{significance level} (not $\alpha$ but works like $\alpha$)
+In NHST, define \underline{significance level} (not $\alpha$ but works like $\alpha$).
+Here, the significance level is the probability of rejecting the null hypothesis which is generally the same value of $\alpha$

-This can go horribly wrong because power is not taken into account.
-There is not a big enough sample size.
+This can go horribly wrong because power is not taken into account also, there is not a big enough sample size to correctly draw a conclusion.

 ## P-Value

-A measure of the "strength" of the evidence against H\textsubscript{0}
+A measure of the "strength" of the evidence against H\textsubscript{0}.
+This is related to power?

 \hl{ALWAYS COMPUTED AFTER OBSERVATION}